NVComputing/nvcomputingsite/resources/acsl/regex.md

 Here comes the fun part!

 You might be wondering how to use a regular expression to parse input.
+(Our previous captain, Raymond, believed that nobody would read this far into this resource.
-(You're probably not, but whatever.
-I doubt anyone is reading this far anyway.
-If you read this, tell me on Discord and I'll gift you something if you're the first person.
-(This offer was posted on 3/24/2021.
-It's still open.)
+In his words, "You're probably not, but whatever.
+I doubt anyone is reading this far anyway".
+As per tradition, (9/14/2024), if anyone is reading this, tell HaroldasD on Discord and I'll get the captains to do something for you.

 Say hello to the most basic of group constructs: the *capturing group*.